 Whether you’re staying home with Baby or going back to work at the end of your maternity leave, the length of the leave, and whether you’re comfortable pumping and storing milk for later when you’re at work are all factors which may influence your decision.
 Here are a few others:

-- The World Health Organization and the American Academy of Pediatrics agree that in order for Baby to get the most health benefits from your breast milk, she should be nourished exclusively through breastfeeding for the first six months of her life.
+- The World Health Organization and the American Academy of Pediatrics agree that in order for Baby to get the most health benefits from your breast milk, they should be nourished exclusively through breastfeeding for the first six months of their life.